 Start by carefully tearing apart a square of four crescent rolls.
 Just unroll the dough, and you should see where the square is at.
 Gently press on the perforations to seal them up.

-Next, add a spoonful of cranberry sauce right in the center of the rolls.
+Next, add a spoonful of cranberry sauce in the center of the rolls.
 Gently place the brie on top of the cranberry sauce.
-Top the brie with another spoon full or so of the cranberries.
+Top the brie with another spoon full or so of cranberries.

 The next step is to cover the cranberries and brie with the crescent roll dough.
 Lay a rectangle of two more crescent rolls on top of the brie.
 Carefully pull the corners of the crescent square up and over the brie to cover it completely.
 It’s a little bit like wrapping a present.
 Watch the bottom of the dough as it may tear.

 Brush the top and sides of the dough with a simple egg wash to help it brown when baking.
-The egg wash is not absolutely necessary, but it does make the dough brown and shiny in the end.
+The egg wash is not necessary, but it makes the dough brown and shiny.

-Bake the brie on a parchment lined cookie sheet at 375 degrees for about 25-40 minutes.
-Mine was under baked at 30 minutes but it was getting brown on the outside so I took it out.
+Bake the brie on a parchment-lined cookie sheet at 375 degrees for about 25-40 minutes.
+Mine was underbaked at 30 minutes, but it was getting brown on the outside, so I took it out.
 I should have left it in another 5-10 minutes to let the cheese melt more.
-Just watch it closely and let it get really brown without burning.
+Just watch it closely and let it get brown without burning.

 Remove the brie from the oven and allow it to cool for about 15 minutes before serving.
-You can serve with crackers or just let people pull off the crescent dough and spread the brie right on it.
+You can serve it with crackers or let people pull off the crescent dough and spread the brie right on it.

 Make sure to check out our Cranberry Crescent Rolls, too!

 - 1 can Pillsbury Crescent Rolls

 - About a 1/4 cup of cranberry sauce

 - 1 round Brie cheese